Computer Othello: Solving Othello

 During gameplay, players alternate moves.
 The human player uses black counters while the computer uses white.
 The human player starts the game.
 Othello is strongly solved on 4×4 and 6×6 boards, with the second player (white) winning in perfect play.
-It remains unsolved on a standard 8×8 board, but computer analysis gives thousands of draw lines, or paths to a draw, although no such line has been fully proven.

 Othello 4 × 4

 Othello 4x4 has a very small game tree and has been solved in less than one second by many simple Othello programs that use the Minimax method, which generates all possible positions (nearly 10 million).
-The result is that white wins with a +8 margin (3-11).
+The result is that white wins with a +8 margin (3–11).

 Othello 6 × 6

 Othello 6x6 has been solved in less than 100 hours by many simple Othello programs that use the Minimax method, which generates all possible positions (nearly 3.6 trillion).
-The result is that white wins with a +4 margin (16-20).
+The result is that white wins with a +4 margin (16–20).

 Othello 8 × 8

 The Othello 8x8 game tree size is estimated at 1054 nodes, and the number of legal positions is estimated at less than 1028.
-The game remains unsolved.
-A solution could possibly be found using intensive computation with top programs on fast parallel hardware or through distributed computation.
+As of October 2023, a preprint claims that the game has been solved, with optimal result being draw.
+Computation results is also shared, making it one of the largest publicly available books.

 Some top programs have expanded their books for many years now.
 As a result, many lines are in practice draws or wins for either side.
 Regarding the three main openings of diagonal, perpendicular and parallel, it appears that both diagonal and perpendicular openings lead to drawing lines, while the parallel opening is a win for black.
 The drawing tree also seems bigger after the diagonal opening than after the perpendicular opening.
 The parallel opening has strong advantages for the black player, enabling black to always win in a perfect play.